Pedestrian Wrongful Death Lawyers in Atlanta

 In Georgia, there is a legal concept called “comparative negligence.”
 If a person is judged to be more than 50% responsible for his own injury, his family cannot recover any money through a lawsuit.
 But if the person was less than 50% responsible, they still can.
 The damages will be reduced proportionate to the percentage of blame a jury lays on the victim.
 For example, if a jury awards $100,000 to the victim’s spouse, but decides the pedestrian was 10% at fault for the accident, the spouse would receive $90,000.
 An experienced wrongful death lawyer should be able to review and present the strongest case to a jury.

 If your loved one was killed in a traffic accident, please call Grant Law Office.
-Our compassionate Atlanta personal injury attorneys can investigate and try to determine what ultimately caused the fatal crash.
+Our compassionate Atlanta wrongful death attorneys can investigate and try to determine what ultimately caused the fatal crash.
 If another person’s negligence contributed to your loved one’s death, we can help you file a wrongful death claim for compensation.
 It will not make up for your loss, but it will help take care of your family’s future.

 Contact us today for a free and comprehensive case evaluation.